Chef Michael Ritenour

 Describe to me your management and leaderships styles.

 “Initially I was definitely the classic Chef type, fairly nasty.
-It was kind of effective but that style does it work in this day and age, I still have it in me when I need it but for the most part it’s a modern more relaxed approach.”
+It was kind of effective but that style does not work in this day and age, I still have it in me when I need it but for the most part it’s a modern more relaxed approach.”

 What styles have you brought into the kitchen based your life experiences?